 MPLS VPN EXAMPLE CONFIGURATIONS IN GNS3

-If you want to put this into GNS3, you can either click here to download the topology (zip file), or click here to see the individual router configs:
+If you want to put this into GNS3, EVE-NG, or your lab of choice, you can download the individual router configs from here:

 Now, let’s go through the steps to configure it all.